idugalic/digital-restaurant/PITCHME.md

 #### Technology

+@ul

 - It is built using Event Sourcing and CQRS patterns
 - It is written in [Kotlin](https://kotlinlang.org/), and uses [Spring Boot](https://spring.io/projects/spring-boot)
 - It is built using [Axonframework](https://axoniq.io/), which is focused on making applications based on the DDD principles
-  - It is driven using [Maven](https://maven.apache.org/).
+- It is driven using [Maven](https://maven.apache.org/)

+@ulend

 +++
 @transition[none]